Skip to Content

 • lifetime irrevocable gift trusts, including dynasty trusts and defective grantor trusts;

-• private family charitable foundations to implement clients’ desire to leave a lasting charitable legacy while involving and educating the next generation in philanthropy;
+• advice regarding various charitable alternatives (e.g. donor advised funds private foundation’s charitable remainder trusts) to implement clients’ desires to leave a charitable legacy while benefiting family, reducing estate and income taxes, and educating the next generation regarding philanthropy.

 • Counseled individual clients after death of family member in all aspects of probate of wills and administration of living trust agreements, sale of real estate, income and estate tax filings, funding of trusts, valuation and administration of problematic or unique assets, and disbursement of assets from estates or trusts to family members.